RunOpenCode/query-resources-loader-bundle/docs/twig-support.md

 - `table_name`: will provide you with table name for given full qualified class name of your entity
+- `join_table_name`: will provide you with table name for given full qualified class name of your entity and its property name which holds relation
 - `column_name`: will provide you with column name for given full qualified class name of your entity and its property name